secure-software-engineering/DroidBench/README.md

 * **AnonymousClass1**: Registers a callback handler for location updates in an anonymous inner class and leaks the incoming location data inside the callback.
 * **Button1**: The sink is called after the user clicks a button.
 The button handler is defined via XML.
 * **Button2**: Only clicking buttons in a specific order leads to a data leak.
+* **Button3**: A new callback is registered in another callback's handler.
+The second handler leaks the data obtained by the first handler.
 * **LocationLeak1**: Registers a listener for location updates, stores the value and leaks it later in the lifecycle.
 * **LocationLeak2**: Similar to LocationLeak1, but the activity class directly implements the callback interface.
 * **LocationLeak3**: Similar to LocationLeak1, but the callback handler is in a dedicated class decoupled from the activity using an interface.